RileySzecsy/CSCE435Project/Report.md

   - Cuda: Stuck on figuring out how to make processes in the GPU communicate with eachother as data needs to be transferred between processes inside the GPU, and Grace is down which makes it harder to experiment
 - Radix Sort:
   - MPI - MPI_Init(), MPI_Bcast(), MPI_Send(), MPI_Recv(), MPI_finalize()
+  - Cuda - Integration for MPI took longer than expected.
+Did not get a chance to test with Cuda before the Grace maintainance.